 ‘Alalā were once abundant in the lower forests of the western and southern sides of the island of Hawai‘i.
 Hunting, disease, depredation bynonnative mammals, and loss of suitable habitat were all factors in the decline of the ‘alalā.
 The last two wild ‘alalā vanished from their territory in South Kona in 2002.
 Read More!

-The State of Hawaiʻi DLNR and the Service (Resource Agencies) jointly propose a pilot release of ʻalalā or Hawaiian Crow (Corvus hawaiiensis) to evaluate the suitability of east Maui as habitat for the ʻalalā, an ecological and culturally important species.
+The State of Hawaiʻi DLNR and the Service (Resource Agencies) jointly proposed a pilot release of ʻalalā to evaluate the suitability of East Maui as habitat for the ʻalalā, an ecological and culturally important species.
 This effort is consistent with the statutory missions and responsibilities of the DLNR and the Service

-The draft EA evaluates Kīpahulu Forest Reserve and Koʻolau Forest Reserve as potential release sites.
+The EA evaluates Kīpahulu Forest Reserve and Koʻolau Forest Reserve as release sites.
 The National Park Service is a cooperating agency on this EA due to the proximity of the project area to Haleakalā National Park.
-The EA provides background information concerning ʻalalā biology and outlines the proposed action, potential impacts, and strategies to avoid and minimize potential negative effects of the proposed release of ʻalalā within the project area on Maui.
-The proposed project is a joint effort of the Service and DLNR and complies with each agencies’ obligations under the National Environmental Policy Act (NEPA) and Hawaiʻi Revised Statutes (HRS) Chapter 343, DLNR and the Service.
-The draft EA is available below:
+The EA provides background information concerning ʻalalā biology and outlines the actions, impacts, and strategies to avoid and minimize potential negative effects of the proposed release of ʻalalā within the project area on East Maui.
+This project is a joint effort of the Service and DLNR and complies with each agencies’ obligations under the National Environmental Policy Act (NEPA) and Hawaiʻi Revised Statutes (HRS) Chapter 343, DLNR and the Service.

 Facilities